simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

 Enclose it in quotes if it contains spaces.
 With no TOPIC (`hledger help manual`), all manual topics are listed, indented to show (most of) their hierarchy.
-A section name that appears in more than one manual is given a "-ui" or "-web" suffix in the hledger-ui/hledger-web manuals (eg `options-ui`); these suffixed names are matchable and appear in the topic list.

 The manual will be shown in a default viewer (info, man, pager, web browser), or you can choose with -i/-m/-p/-w.